 The Adelphi Hotel (Capital-Saratoga)

 Walk through the picturesque downtown Saratoga Springs, stopping at local shops and distinct restaurants, before arriving at the historic Adelphi Hotel.
-Renovated in 2017 to showcase its timeless beauty through a modern lens, the Adelphi Hotel isn’t just a hotel, it’s a must-experience destination.
+Showcasing timeless beauty through a modern lens, the Adelphi Hotel isn’t just a hotel, it’s a must-experience destination.
 Forget your worries as you put on your soft robe and warm slippers and relax in ultimate luxury.
 Rooms feature deep bathtubs, heated everything, and luxurious touches like the hotel’s signature lotion, shampoo, and conditioner.
-As the sun begins to set, enjoy seasonal cocktails at Morrissey’s Lounge before heading out to dinner.
+As the sun begins to set, enjoy seasonal cocktails at Morrissey’s Lounge before taking a peaceful jaunt through Congress Park on your way to a gourmet meal at 15 Church Or Hamlet & Ghost.

 Brewster Inn (Central New York)